joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 - [ ] Suggesting a change and opening a merge request towards any project.
 - [ ] See how you receive notifications on issues.
 You get both emails as well as todos.
 (It's up to you to decide which one to use — this is a good conversation to have with your UX buddy).
 - [ ] Create your `progress` folder in the [design project](https://gitlab.com/gitlab-org/gitlab-design) and commit your first design file.
+- [ ] The [GitLab Development Kit (GDK)](https://gitlab.com/gitlab-org/gitlab-development-kit) allows you to install GitLab's development environment on your computer.
+This will enable you to test certain features that aren't available in production.
+It is highly recommended that you install the GDK and try checking out a branch to see how it looks running locally.
+Your UX buddy can help you with this and the #gdk Slack channel is there for you if you need help.
 <!--

 Feel free to add specific product stage flows, if necessary.